Infinite-Nomic/Infinite-Nomic/rules.md

 # Rule 9
 A player is considered inactive if they have not sent a message in any text channel within the last 7 days.
 Inactivate players are considered active again once they send a message into a text channel.

+# Rule 10
+A player may leave the game (stop being a player and stop being a member of any nation) by indicating their desire to do so.
+This rule is retroactive.